megacamelus/camel-upstream-info/camel-documentation/camel-xchange.md

 account to some other address i.e. steal your money.

 Your API access keys can be strored in an exchange specific properties file in your SSH directory.
-For Binance for example this would be:
+For Binance, for example, this would be:
 `~/.ssh/binance-secret.keys`

     ##